-Over the past few months we have compiled answers to all the questions we are being asked in relation to the coronavirus pandemic.
-We have categorised these by theme, use the links below to navigate to each of the pages.
+We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

-During this period of extended social distancing, we will also be continuing with our support calls to pharmacies to discuss their contingency planning and, as we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence led inspections.
+As we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence-led inspections.

 How can I contact my inspector for advice about coronavirus?